codeandrelax/meta-4o3a/README.md

 Follow the steps given on official Variscite [wiki](https://variwiki.com/index.php?title=B2QT_Build_Release&release=mx8mn-b2qt-kirkstone-5.15-2.0.x-v1.0)

+After the steps from previous link have been completed, clone this repository (main branch) into sources directory of var-b2qt (so that you get the following path: var-b2qt/sources/meta-4o3a)

+meta-4o3a is a layer which adds functionality of Station Manager to Linux build.

+# Problems during build

 If you experience problems while building (eg. random crashes of Linux terminal) try limiting number of parallel processes run by bitbake.
 To limit number of parallel processes edit local.conf file located in build-imx8mn-var-som/conf directory.
 Comment out the line